In the world in which we live, and by that I mean “IEP land,” the phrase “life skills” can be loaded and confusing.

 - Basic sewing skills

-- Home maintenance skills
+- Home maintenance skills or the ability to secure help

 - First aid and CPR skills (or knowing how to ask for help in an emergency)

-- Public speaking skills, including the ability to ask for help, speak out or speak up when necessary.
+- Public speaking skills, including the ability to ask for help, speak out, or speak up when necessary.

 - Interpersonal skills